the78mole/libcarla/README.md

 This project uses GitHub Actions for automated building and releasing:

 - **Automated Builds**: Every push and pull request triggers builds for all supported platforms
-- **Artifact Upload**: Build artifacts are automatically uploaded for each PR
+- **Artifact Upload**: Build artifacts (tar.gz and .deb) are automatically uploaded for each PR
+- **Debian Packages**: Automatically created from build artifacts for easy installation
 - **Release Notes**: Automatic generation of release notes with download links
 - **Semantic Versioning**: Automatic version bumping based on commit messages